Running a website that’s predominantly about camera gear, the question of where to buy cameras often crops up in the Shotkit community.

 “You may return new, unopened items sold and fulfilled by Amazon.com within 30 days of delivery for a full refund.
 Items should be returned in their original product packaging.
 We’ll also pay the return shipping costs if the return is a result of our error.
 Just visit our online Returns Center, and we will guide you through the process and even supply you with a return mailing label you can print out.”

 In practice, Amazon seems to be totally happy with customers returning items, as long as they are in perfect condition.

 Obviously I’m not advocating buy items with the intent of returning them, but it certainly takes the worry out of buying expensive products online.
 Being able to try any product out for free for 30 days is really incredible, and no other high street store can offer such a service.

 Amazon Prime is a paid service that gives Amazon customers certain advantages, including savings on certain products, unlimited movie/music streaming, expedited postage and much more.

 It’s the express postage that’s most relevant here, making Amazon by far the best place to buy cameras if you want your new gear as fast as possible!

-Imagine seeing a camera you like in the morning, then having it on your doorstep by the afternoon!
+Imagine seeing a camera, lens or even a photography backpack you like in the morning, then having it on your doorstep by the afternoon!
 There’s no need for us to leave our houses to shop anymore…!